snigui/portfolio/blog/2021-12-31-old/old.md

 </details>

-> Please do not visit it, however.
+> Please do not visit and actually read stuff on there, however.
  ![noo](./noo.gif)

 > It is, afterall, filled with posts from an emo child which are known to be super cringe in nature.